 Way back in October my mum called to inform me that this year we would be doing a Christmas Eve box.
 She’s an organised lady, so thinking about these things in October is exactly her style.
 She said to think about any games or films, or anything else, that I might like to put in it.

 I think everyone does Christmas Eve boxes slightly differently.
-We’re all grown ups (at least, we’re all old enough to do better) so the pyjamas, hot chocolate, mince pies for Santa and a bed-time story combo wasn’t going to quite work for us, as delightful as it sounds.
+We’re all grown-ups (at least, we’re all old enough to do better) so the pyjamas, hot chocolate, mince pies for Santa and a bed-time story combo wasn’t going to quite work for us, as delightful as it sounds.
 So, we adjusted it a bit.

 Instead, our Christmas Eve box contained Exploding Kittens, two DVDS: Pride and Prejudice and Zombies and Kevin Bridges’: A Whole Different Story, a slightly obscene quantity of crisps and a bottle of prosecco.
 While I was slightly tempted to go change into my pyjamas, my mother has a real coal fire in her living room which meant that at any point, it might be my turn to go out to the coal bunker in the garden to fill the scuttle (real word) and doing that in pyjamas wasn’t appealing.

 So, prosecco opened we tried out Exploding Kittens, reasoning that if we were going to play a game that was new to almost everyone present, we’d best start when we were approximately sober.
 P and I have played before, but my mother and sister hadn’t – fortunately it’s very easy to pick up and quite quick to play.
-Five games took us an hour with my mother demonstrating the best tactics – apparently just hording hundreds of cards is the way forward.
+Five games took us an hour with my mother demonstrating the best tactics – apparently just hoarding hundreds of cards is the way forward.

 Never mind.
 Off with PaPaZ and on with Mr Bridges.
 I’d been more worried about this because I wasn’t sure who Kevin Bridges was and I tend to confuse him with about 10 other stand-ups who all look approximately the same.

-Fortunately, it turns out that Kevin Bridges is one of the funny ones from Clydebank in Glasgow, so I enjoyed that – as did everyone else, although occasionally P was needed to translate a piece of slang that hasn’t made it south of the boarder.
+Fortunately, it turns out that Kevin Bridges is one of the funny ones from Clydebank in Glasgow, so I enjoyed that – as did everyone else, although occasionally P was needed to translate a piece of slang that hasn’t made it south of the border.

 By the time the DVD was done it was getting late.
 My mother and sister both went to bed while P and I stayed up a little later talking nonsense, with him trying (unsuccessfully) to persuade me that he shouldn’t have to wait until morning to open his Christmas presents.
 Soon, we put up the fireguard, turned off the lights and went to sleep.